A description of each program follows.

 When we willingly accept new challenges that require us to focus attention on the present moment – our habitual infatuations with the horrors of past and the uncertainty of future are gradually transformed.
 A gentle transformation to be mindful of each and every moment is accompanied by a diffusion of stress and a welcome disappearance of symptoms.

 Weekly Mindfulness Email Challenges

 Subscribers to the Weekly Mindfulness Email Challenges receive two emails each and every week.
 The first email is sent the first day of enrollment.
-It introduces a mindfulness challenge for the week.
-A follow-up email is forwarded four days later that explains the deeper, underlying meaning of the week’s mindfulness activity.
-A new challenge is sent each and every week thereafter.
+It introduces the first mindfulness challenge for that week.
+A follow-up email is forwarded four days later that explains the deeper, underlying meaning of the first challenge.
+A different mindfulness challenge is sent to your email each and every week thereafter for a full year.
 More specifically –

 Each month subscribers receive four unique mindfulness invitations and four explanations of the deeper meaning behind each invitation.
 The invitations are forwarded to the subscriber in emails.